New Club Setup

 If your club accepts online applicants, set up Applications before importing members.

-- creating or reviewing the application form and workflow
+- Create or review the application form and workflow

-- setting up any required payment step for the application process
+- Set up any required payment step for the application process

 If the application process includes payment, make sure Stripe is already connected before launch testing.

-6. Upgrade your subscription first if you have more than 40 members
+6. Upgrade your subscription if you have more than 40 members

 7. Import member accounts near the end of setup

-- reviewing communication and privacy settings while testing
+- Review communication and privacy settings while testing

-- confirming the right staff have member-management permissions
+- Confirm the right staff have member-management permissions

 8. Set up board positions and assignments

-You can define Board Positions earlier in setup, but you cannot fully assign people to those positions until the related member accounts exist.
+You can define Board Positions earlier in setup, but you can't fully assign people to those positions until the related member accounts exist.

-- creating or reviewing the list of board positions your club uses
+- Create or review the list of board positions your club uses

-- adding board-position details such as labels, ordering, and optional contact information
+- Add board-position details such as labels, ordering, and optional contact information

-- assigning members to positions after the member import is complete
+- Assign members to positions after the member import is complete

 9. Test before sharing widely